objecthub/swift-lispkit/README.md

 _LispKit_ provides support for the following core features, many of which are based on R7RS:

-  - Modules via R7RS libraries
+  - Modules based on R7RS libraries
   - Hygienic macros based on `syntax-rules`
   - First-class environments
   - `call/cc`, `dynamic-wind` and exceptions
-  - Dynamically-scoped paramaters
+  - Dynamically-scoped parameters
   - Multiple return values
   - Delayed execution via promises and streams
   - Support for the full numerical tower consisting of arbitrary size integers, rationals,